yangzhangalmo/easy-bib/README.md

 To run it, you need to

 - add the bib item you want into conference.txt, journal.txt, arxiv.txt or book.txt
-- `python bib-py.py bib`
+- `python bib-py.py normal`
-- the resulting .bib is bib_generated.bib
+- the resulting .bib is normal_generated.bib

 ## Results